-The introduction of the Classic Head Half Eagle coincided with a significant change for the American gold denominations.
-Under the Mint Act of 1834, both the weight and purity of the of the coins was reduced enough to make the bullion value less than the face value.
-Unlike the previous two decades when the majority of freshly minted half eagles were immediately exported and melted for their gold content, the denomination began to circulate within domestic commerce.
-As a result, this type is much more available compared to previous series, especially in lower grades.
-However, the more extensive circulation did have the impact of making survivors in uncirculated condition much more scarce.
+The Classic Head Half Eagle was struck for a brief period from 1834 to 1838, which coincided with a significant change for the American gold denominations.
+Both the weight and purity of the denominations was reduced in order to make the bullion value less than the respective face values.
+During the previous two decades, the majority of freshly minted half eagles had been immediately exported and melted.
+With the lower gold content, the denomination would have a chance to circulate within domestic commerce.
+The final year of the series also saw the production of coins at the newly established southern branch mints located in Charlotte and Dahlonega.

 A new design was created for the half eagle by William Kneass to go along with the change in specifications.
-His obverse design contained a different interpretation of Liberty than seen in the previous type.
-She is still facing left, but has a notably younger appearance.
-Rather than a cap, she now wears a simple headband inscribed “LIBERTY”.
-Curly hair can be seen, with two locks extending on her neck and face.
-Thirteen stars, evenly spaced are continuously around, and the date appears below.
+The obverse design featured a new interpretation of Liberty, with a notably younger appearance.
+She still appears facing left, but instead of a cap she now wears a simple headband inscribed LIBERTY.
+Her hair appears in bumpy curls with locks extending over and past the truncation of her neck.
+Thirteen stars appear evenly spaced around the portrait with the date positioned below.

-Little over a month after the approval of the change in specifications, the Philadelphia Mint struck and paid out the first of the new half eagles.
-In the remaining months of the year, the total output of the Philadelphia Mint reached the enormous number of 657,460 half eagles, almost triple the highest annual mintage for the denomination up until this time.
-While the production levels would decline over the next few years, the output and extent of circulation was much higher than the Mint had anticipated.
-As such, the change in weight could be considered a success.
-Branch Mints were opened in the Southern United States in 1837 and 1838.
-These, in time, would also start to strike this denomination, causing widespread acceptance even in the rural areas of the United States.
+A little over a month after the approval of the change in specifications on June 28, 1834, the Philadelphia Mint struck and paid out the first of the new half eagles.
+By the end of the year, the total output from the Philadelphia Mint would reach 657,460 pieces, almost triple the highest annual mintage for the denomination up until this point.
+While production levels would decline over the next few years, the output and extent of circulation was much higher than the Mint had anticipated.
+As such, the change in specifications could be considered a success.